Asimina triloba: Propagation

+Given the 6 to 7 year maturity time and relatively poor success rates for dispersal and germination, it often requires 7 to 10 years for a sapling-to-sapling life cycle to occur for a given individual.

 Propagation using cuttings has generally not been successful.

 Desirable cultivars are propagated by chip budding or whip grafting onto a root stock.
 Pawpaw seeds do not grow "true to type" — each individual seed in a fruit is genetically different from the others and from its parent tree.
 Purchased cultivars do not produce seeds true to type, either, which is why cultivars are all grafted trees.
 Root sucker seedlings, however, are all genetically identical to their host.

-Commercial nurseries usually ship seedlings in containers, usually grafted cultivars, but other nurseries such as the Kentucky Division of Forestry ship bareroot seedlings for reforestation projects and area homeowners.
+Commercial nurseries usually ship grafted cultivars in containers.
+Other nurseries, such as the Kentucky Division of Forestry, ship bareroot seedlings for reforestation projects and area homeowners.

-Harvesting seedlings from the forest floor is tricky because most forest-floor seedlings are actually root suckers with few roots, and those seedlings that did grow from a seed have deep taproots.
+Harvesting small stems within a wild pawpaw patch is usually unsuccessful because most are clones of (and still connected to) adjacent stems and therefore lack fully developed roots.

 Cultivars

-Over the years, many cultivars of A. triloba have been developed or discovered.
-Many have been lost and are no longer available commercially.
+Over the years, a variety of cultivars of A. triloba have been developed or discovered, although some have been lost and are no longer available commercially.
+Most named cultivars derive from the northern parts of the species range.